-The College offers select courses that are not housed in a specific academic department.
-Some of these courses are standard in the curriculum (such as Foundations I and II, Honors classes, and Freshman Seminar).
-In other cases, these courses are special topic classes that do not fit into a specific disciplinary area.
-Recent examples of special topic classes have included courses such as GRE/LSAT Preparation, International Student Orientation, Study Skills, and Student Development Theory.
+From time to time, the College offers courses that are designed for a select group of students and are not housed in a specific academic department.
+Recent examples have included courses such as Freshman Seminar, GRE/LSAT Preparation, International Student Orientation, Study Skills, and Student Development Theory.
 Only 7 credit hours of GSC course credit earned count toward graduation; GSS course credit does not count toward graduation.
 Additionally, mini-term courses are occasionally presented in this manner and, therefore, do not appear as regular catalog offerings.
 One should consult the schedule of classes published by the Registrar each semester regarding the availability of these courses.